 Research grants for scholarship are intended to support the scholarly work of all full-time, continuing faculty as they advance their professional careers.
 Funds can be used for course release, for expenses to travel to research sites, attend a conference or workshop, and/or purchase supplies, but not capital equipment, defined as equipment costing more than $3,000.
-Three levels of support can be requested for a project (see further description below under Awards).
+Two levels of support can be requested for a project (see further description below under Awards).

 TENURE-TRACK FACULTY may be supported a maximum of twice during the pre- tenure period, without intervening application for external funding.
-These applications would typically be funded at Level 1 (up to $4300 for one semester); requests for higher levels of funding should be well justified because of the potential negative effect of the number of course releases on tenure.
-Pre-tenure faculty may not apply for Level 3 funding.
+These applications would typically be funded at Level 1 (up to $4800 for one semester); requests for Level 2 funding should be well justified because of the potential negative effect of the number of course releases on tenure.
 Faculty applying for a second pre-tenure award must file a final report showing evidence of successful completion of the prior project before reapplying

 Research grants awarded to TENURED FACULTY are designed to support faculty engagement in and continuation of their current scholarly work, in new directions in their scholarship, or for large, multi-year projects.
-The support requested for this award must be justified by the scope and merit of the project and may vary from Level 1 to Level 3.
-Level 3 awards may not be used in conjunction with sabbatical leave during the same academic year or during the preceding or following semester.
-Level 2-3 Post-tenure RG awards are limited to once every three years.
+The support requested for this award must be justified by the scope and merit of the project and may vary from Level 1 to Level 2.
+Level 2 Post-tenure RG awards are limited to once every three years.
 Tenured faculty may seek Level 1 RG support for writing an external grant proposal more often than every six years, but funding is dependent on the number of higher priority proposals submitted during that cycle (see below for priority in grant awards).

 Other full-time faculty with documented research expectations may apply for any level of support, in consultation with their department Chair or Dean.

 Application Deadline: Proposals must be submitted by 4 p.m., on February 1, for support the following academic year(s) or summer.
 Funds are not available until after July 1 of that year.